hrshrayank/blogging-website/README.md

 ## Backend

-The backend is built using TypeScript and Aviem SQL ORM.
+The backend is built using TypeScript and Aiven SQL ORM.
 It is hosted on Cloudflare.

 ### Technologies Used

 - TypeScript
-- Aviem SQL ORM
+- Aiven SQL ORM
 - Cloudflare

 ## Common